The Angel on the High Street

 it made me feel like a king

-the king of everything I see
+the king of everything I saw:

 the forests of Wytham to the north-west and Shotover to the east